Molluscum contagiosum is a viral skin infection that causes raised, pearl-like

 In adults, the lesions are commonly seen on the genitals, abdomen, and inner thigh.

-Individual lesions may be removed surgically.
+Individual lesions may be removed with minor surgery.
 This is done by scraping, de-coring, freezing, or through needle electrosurgery.
 Laser treatment may also be used.
-Surgical removal of individual lesions may result in scarring.
+Surgical removal of individual lesions may sometimes result in scarring.